My scanned images for you to use

 •The student will gain a basic understanding of the history panel and its functions

-you may use one of my images found here or scan one of your own.
+1) Choose one of my images found here

-List of shortcuts when using the Crop tool in Photoshop CS6:
+List of shortcuts when using the Crop tool in Photoshop:

 • “C” selects the Crop tool.